Guava / Perakka (Strawberry, Layer) Fruit Plant

 10. Do not overwater or allow rainwater so much that you see standing water in the pit area of the plant.
 It will damage the plant’s roots and results in the die of your plant.

-1 review for Guava / Perakka (Strawberry, Layer) Live Fruit Plant
+1 review for Guava / Perakka (Strawberry, Layer) Fruit Plant

 Has the plant started flowering ?